 San Francisco, California

-San Francisco has developed along a waterfront that is very deep, which allows for a significant collection of activities on the water and inland.
-This gives nearby neighborhoods opportunities to connect and build off of the historic waterfront.
+San Francisco has developed along a waterfront that is very deep, which allows for a significant collection of activities by the water as well as further inland.
+This extensive activation also livens up nearby connected neighborhoods and gives them opportunities to build off of the historic waterfront.

 Cape Town, South Africa